Record Keeping Requirements

 The statute indicates that records must include: “class schedules, copies of materials used for instruction, and descriptions of methods used to assess student achievement.”
-Ultimately, all this record-keeping is required to show that you’ve met the requirements if–worst case scenario–you are ever questioned by the state about your homeschooling methods or results.
-Please note that this is a very rare occurrence in Minnesota.
+Ultimately, all this record-keeping is required to show that you’ve met the requirements if–in the very unlikely event–you are ever questioned by the state about your homeschooling methods or results.

-This may seem very daunting and as though every moment of learning must be recorded, but it is important to remember the spirit of the law.
-What does the state really want?
-They want to know that you are including those areas noted above in your child’s homeschool learning and how you are accomplishing that.
-Note, though, that there is no required amount of time spent on each subject or direction in how they must be covered or recorded.
+This requirement may seem daunting, but it is important to remember the spirit of the law.
+The state simply wants to know that you are including those areas noted above in your child’s homeschool learning and how you are accomplishing that.
+Please note that there is no required amount of time spent on each subject, nor is there an indication on how they must be covered or recorded.

 Suggestions on Record Keeping